tomasbjerre/git-changelog-command-line/README.md

                                                         since highest version, and
                                                         exit.
                                                         Default: disabled
+-pt, --prepend-template <string>                        Template to use when
+                                                        prepending.
+A default template
+                                                        will be used if not
+                                                        specified.
+                                                        <string>: any string
+                                                        Default: changelog-prepend.mustache
 -ptf, --prepend-to-file <string>                        Add the changelog to
                                                         top of given file.
                                                         <string>: any string